ShellyChoudhury/Financial-and-Insurance-data-Tableau-Dashboard/README.md

 ![image](https://user-images.githubusercontent.com/107675917/196037290-04f21594-e242-4643-ac76-e8fc0f4a2ad4.png)

 ## Objective:
-Developed a **dashboard in Tableau** by comparing various parameters of Insurance company for different countries such as income, life insurance share, market share, penetration, ratio of reinsurance accepted, and retention ratio using the insurance dataset and global financial development dataset.
+Developed a dynamic **dashboard in Tableau** by comparing various parameters of Insurance company for different countries such as income, life insurance share, market share, penetration, ratio of reinsurance accepted, and retention ratio using the insurance dataset and global financial development dataset.

 ## Dataset:
 Primary Dataset-Insurance database